20 Apr What is it like using a Diaphragm?

 To even supercharge pregnancy protection, one should always:

-- Use a diaphragm when engaging in vaginal sex
+- Use it when engaging in vaginal sex

 - Use a spermicide with the diaphragm

-- Insert the diaphragm before having sex, even before getting aroused if possible
+- Insert it before having sex, even before getting aroused if possible

 - Make sure that the diaphragm covers the cervix